joselado/pyqula/README.md

 A variety of examples can be found in pyqula/examples

-## Band structure of a kagome lattice
+## Band structure of a Kagome lattice
 ```python
 from pyqula import geometry
 g = geometry.kagome_lattice() # get the geometry object